Sutter Street Railway: History

 A new crosstown line was opened in 1878.
 It ran on Larkin from Bush to Hayes.
 This line eventually extended south along 9th to Brannan and north to Pacific, then west to Fillmore.

 The railway purchased the Sutro Railroad shortly after its founding in 1896.

-Sutter Street Railway was purchased by Patrick Calhoun's "Baltomore Syndicate" in 1901 and was amalgamated into the United Railroads of San Francisco.
+Sutter Street Railway was purchased by Patrick Calhoun's "Baltomore Syndicate" in 1901 and was largely amalgamated into the United Railroads of San Francisco, though the Sutter Street Line was maintained under the old Sutter Street Railway as a dummy corporation.

 Horse cars were put in service again in San Francisco in June 1908, the first time they had been used since the 1906 San Francisco earthquake.
 This action followed the refusal of the Board of Supervisors to grant a permit to the Sutter Street Railroad to operate electric cars over the outer tracks on lower Market Street.
 The company had a franchise to operate horse cars over the outer tracks on the street but shortly after the fire a temporary permit was given to use electricity.
 From time to time that permit was renewed, but the permit expired that month and the Supervisors refused to renew it except on condition that the company pay $1,000 a month rental for the use of the line and in addition agree that a municipally owned road or a road yet to be built shall have the right to run over the same tracks.
+After years of litigation, the new Geary Municipal Railway was granted rights to operate on lower Market Street (pending completion of electrification) and Sutter cars were allowed to operate to the ferries under electric power for the line's full length.
+The final horsecar in San Francisco was driven down Market Street by Mayor James Rolph on June 3, 1913.